Unit 7: When PINNs Meet PDEs

 A practical recipe

-For inverse problems of Workflow 2 or 3 flavour:
+For inverse problems of Workflow 2 or 3 type:

 1. Start with the classical solution if you have one.
 Adjoint inversion or Tikhonov-regularised LSQ — these are battle-tested on linear forward maps.
 Use them as the reference.